 Peaceful forest in the heart of Eryri (Snowdonia)...

-At 1085m (3,560ft), Snowdon - Yr Wyddfa in Welsh - is the highest peak in the Snowdonia range, and the most famous mountain in Wales.
+At 1085m (3,560ft) Yr Wyddfa (Snowdon) is the highest peak in the Snowdonia range, and the most famous mountain in Wales.

 The reserve is managed in partnership by Natural Resources Wales, the National Trust, the Snowdonia National Park Authority and local landowners.